-(2) Notices of appeal; petitions for revocation, declaratory ruling, and party status; memoranda; briefs; and other pleadings: no more than 25 pages.

-- (3) Reply memoranda, briefs, or other reply pleadings: no more than 25 pages. - (4) Proposed findings of fact and conclusions of law: no more than 50 pages. - (5) There is no limit on prefiled direct or rebuttal testimony or on evidentiary exhibits. - (E) All motions should be accompanied by a supporting memorandum.
+- (2) Petitions for party status; memoranda; briefs; and other pleadings: no more than 25 pages. - (3) Reply memoranda, briefs, or other reply pleadings: no more than 25 pages. - (4) Proposed findings of fact and conclusions of law: no more than 50 pages. - (5) There is no limit on prefiled direct or rebuttal testimony or on evidentiary exhibits. - (E) All motions should be accompanied by a supporting memorandum.

-(F) Unless otherwise specified in these rules, all memoranda in reply to a motion shall be filed within fifteen days of service of the motion, or within the same number of days in which the movant was required to file, whichever is shorter.
+(F) Unless otherwise specified in these rules, all memoranda in reply to a motion shall be filed within fifteen days of service of the motion, or within the same number of days in which the movant was required to file, whichever is shorter